university-of-hawaii-system-its-iam/application-development-paradigm-discussion/README.md

   generating code for a specific task.
 * Agent: It is empowered, can explore your codebase, update your code, create new files and documentation, and more.

+---
+# Future topic(s)

+The app development lifecycle and code promotions from development to staging to production, and the tools that support it.

+## Containerization

+Docker and docker desktop

+## CI/CD pipelines

+TBD